serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 serverless create --template aws-kotlin-jvm-maven
 ```

-There's already a [WIP PR](https://github.com/serverless/serverless/pull/4239) which adds support for a Kotlin service template which will utilize the Node.js runtime.
+**Aside:** There's already a [WIP PR](https://github.com/serverless/serverless/pull/4239) which adds support for a Kotlin service template which utilizes the Node.js runtime.

 ### Other enhancements & bug fixes